Where the Horseshoe Meets the Road

 • Using a plastic sack attached to a lunge whip to give you an extension of your arm (as well as a measure of safety), approach your horse quietly and begin sacking him out.
 Yes, that’s why they call it ‘sacking out’.

 • Again, you are looking for a big sigh and a relaxed demeanor.
 It helps if you yourself will keep in mind your own body language.
-Sighing, relaxing your shoulders down, wiggling your arms, rolling your head will all help you to relax and have the second benefit of letting your horse know that you are calm about this situation too – so he can follow you, his leader.
+Sighing, relaxing your shoulders down, wiggling your arms, rolling your head will all help you to relax and have the second benefit of letting your horse know that you are calm about this situation too – so he can follow his leader.